History of Suresnes: The 1930s

 Following Léon Blum's victory in the May 1936 elections, Henri Sellier was appointed Minister of Public Health in the Popular Front government.
 Strikes took place, and factories were occupied, including the Coty factory in Suresnes, as well as automobile plants and others.
 To keep busy, workers organized processions, “sometimes burlesque or comical,” notes René Sordes, or symbolic, mobilizing trucks and cars taken from the factories.
 This came to an end after the Matignon Agreements.

 The Saint-Louis chapel was built in 1938 for the inhabitants of the northern plateau.

-Exhibitions were held in the foyer municipal.
-In 1936, the Société organized “Suresnes ancien et moderne,” a forerunner of the definitive museum.
+Exhibitions were held in the municipal foyer.
+In 1936, the Société organized "Suresnes ancien et moderne", a forerunner of the definitive museum.
 The latter was planned, but the war postponed it.
 In 1937, the exhibition focused on “The Vine and the Winegrowers.”
 In 1935 and 1939, the Société des artisans d'art de Suresnes (Suresnes Society of Art Craftsmen) also presented exhibitions; this association disappeared after the war.
 In 1938, a Midsummer bonfire was held on the Fécheray terrace, thanks to a collaboration with the Paris Folkloric Society.
-Between 1935 and 1937, Suresnes also hosted the French rowing championship, the Lyon jousts, hydrofoil and aquaplane races, international regattas (London Rowing Club), rowing competitions organized by the Société Nautique de la Marne (Nautical Society of the Marne) and Oxford-Cambridge.
+Between 1935 and 1937, Suresnes also hosted the French rowing championship, the Lyon jousts, hydrofoil and aquaplane races, international regattas (London Rowing Club), rowing competitions organized by the Société Nautique de la Marne (Nautical Society of the Marne), and the Oxford-Cambridge.
 In 1939, for the 150th anniversary of the French Revolution, celebrated by the Republic, the Société Historique organized “veillées communales” (communal evenings).
-In the Landes estate, shows recounting the history of the Revolution were performed by children from Suresnois schools.
-A tribute was also paid to Bougault, and a plaque was placed on the building on Place Henri-IV where his house was located, which was also the first town hall.
-Thanks to old documents and the help of the curator of flags at the Musée des Invalides, the flag and costume of the Suresnes National Guard were reconstituted, before being presented at the municipal museum.
+At the Landes estate, children from Suresnois schools performed shows recounting the history of the Revolution.
+A tribute was also paid to Bougault, and a plaque was placed on the building on Place Henri-IV, where his house was located, which was also the first town hall.
+Thanks to old documents and the curator of flags at the Musée des Invalides, the flag and costume of the Suresnes National Guard were reconstituted before being presented at the municipal museum.
 Sometime later, war broke out.
 Due to the conflict, several works were temporarily halted, such as the road linking Nanterre to the new bridge then under construction (now Avenue du Général-de-Gaulle), and resumed in 1950.
 Work on the bridge, begun in 1938, slowed down and then stopped until 1947, and was completed in 1950.